Speaking up about safety at work can help protect you and your workmates.

-If you are asked to do something that you think may be unsafe, it's OK to say no and refuse unsafe work.
+If you are asked to do something that you think may be unsafe, it's okay to say no and refuse unsafe work.

 You have the right to be safe at work.
-And your employer has a legal responsibility to keep you safe at work.
+Your employer has a legal responsibility to keep you safe at work.

 Identifying unsafe conditions

-- not being shown how to do a task, or not being properly supervised
+Not being shown how to do a task safely.

-- not being given suitable personal protective equipment (PPE) for the job
+Not being given correct personal protective equipment (PPE) for the job.

-- hazards to your mental health such as exposure to bullying, sexual harassment, occupational violence and aggression, or work-related fatigue
+Hazards to your mental health, such as exposure to bullying, sexual harassment, work-related violence or aggression, customer abuse or work-related fatigue.

 Making a report at work

-Your employer should show you how to report unsafe work and work-related injuries or illnesses as a part of your induction and training.
+Your employer needs to show you how to report unsafe work and work-related injuries or illnesses as part of your induction and training.

-You can report unsafe work and work-related injuries and illnesses to your manager, supervisor, employer and/or Health and Safety Representative (HSR).
-By law, your employer must work with employees including HSRs to address the issues they raise.
+Report unsafe work and work-related injuries and illnesses to your manager, supervisor, employer or HSR.
+By law, your employer must work with employees, including HSRs, to address the issues they raise.